take-aalsma-sogeti/bootcamp-jenkins-example/docs/Step5.md

 In jenkins there are three types of triggers:

 - Build Trigger -> available in a Job / pipeline to specify when the build step should start
-- Post Build Actions -> Avaliable in a Job only and specifies a follow-up action after build has taken place (see Step5).
+- Post Build Actions -> Avaliable in a Job only and specifies a follow-up action after build has taken place (see Step4).

-# kan iemand dit controleren???
+- scheduled trigger -> Available in a Job to specify an interval / schedule which the job should follow.

 In our bootcamp we will build two triggers: